 Bacteria provide striking examples of gene loss and reversion.
-Bacteria that live within the body or cells of another organism (‘endosymbionts’) generally have small genomes and appear to be descended from free-living ancestors that had larger ones (Nilsson et al 2005).
+Bacteria that live within the body or cells of another organism (‘endosymbionts’) generally have small genomes and appear to be descended from free-living ancestors that had larger ones (Nilsson et al. 2005).
 The reduction of genome size is facilitated by the absence of selection for many bacterial functions as a result of the bacteria utilising the products of metabolism within the host.
 DNA identified as non- essential can also be lost through genetic machinery that purposely effects its deletion.
 The most evolved species therefore do not necessarily have the biggest genomes.
-In the case of the highly specialised Mycobacterium leprae, the bacterium that causes leprosy, more than 50% of the ancestral genes have been lost – most of them very recently (Gómez-Valero et al 2007).
+In the case of the highly specialised Mycobacterium leprae, which causes leprosy, more than 50% of the ancestral genes have been lost, most of them very recently (Gómez-Valero et al. 2007).
 What matters is efficiency, especially efficiency in reproduction.
-The ‘molecular technology’ of bacteria optimises efficiency, and optimum genome size can be explained on the same principles of economics as define optimum size in an industrial factory: the optimum is reached when the genome obtains maximum metabolic complexity (revenue) for minimal regulatory genes (logistic cost) (Ranea et al 2005).
+The ‘molecular technology’ of bacteria optimises efficiency, and optimum genome size can be explained on the same principles as define optimum size in an industrial factory: the optimum is reached when the genome obtains maximum metabolic complexity (revenue) for minimal regulatory genes (logistic cost) (Ranea et al. 2005).

 The loss of genes in the absence of selective pressure to retain them is a familiar phenomenon.
 Yeasts, unlike bacteria, are eukaryotes – cells with nuclei – but here too the most evolved species do not necessarily have the biggest genomes.
-Comparing the genomes of six species, Scannell et al (2006) concluded that their common ancestor underwent, as a species, duplication of its entire genome.
+Comparing the genomes of six related species, Scannell et al. (2006) concluded that the ancestor species underwent duplication of its entire genome.
 Subsequently the species diversified into many other species and most of the duplicate genes were silenced or deleted.
 Gene loss was part of the process whereby the yeasts diversified.

 Surprisingly, some of the most significant novelties in the history of life are associated not with the evolution of new structures but with the loss or reduction of primitive ones.
 In vertebrates, for example, the invasion of new ecological niches and the origin of new locomotor adaptations involve either the complete loss or partial reduction of appendages.
 The complete loss of appendages has been involved in the evolution of new aquatic lifestyles in whales and burrowing niches in snakes, amphisbaenians (worm lizards) and caecilians (rubber eels).